Jassi10000/MySQL-React-Node-Project/README.md

 # MySQL-React-Node-Project

 We'll building a Full Stack Web Application using following Technologies:

-* React.Js
-* Node.Js
-* Express.Js
-* MySQL
-* SequelizeJs
+- React.Js ( for frontend )
+- Node.Js and Express.Js ( for backend)
+- MySQL ( for database )
+- SequelizeJs( for handling queries )